liuyehcf/BlogSource/_posts/Netty-服务端响应源码剖析.md

                 unsafe.finishConnect();
             }

-            // Process OP_WRITE first as we may be able to write some queued buffers and so free memory. if ((readyOps & SelectionKey.OP_WRITE) != 0) {
+            //Process OP_WRITE first as we may be able to write some queued buffers and so free memory. if ((readyOps & SelectionKey.OP_WRITE) != 0) {
-                // Call forceFlush which will also take care of clear the OP_WRITE once there is nothing left to write ch.unsafe().forceFlush();
+                //Call forceFlush which will also take care of clear the OP_WRITE once there is nothing left to write ch.unsafe().forceFlush();
             }

-            // Also check for readOps of 0 to workaround possible JDK bug which may otherwise lead
+            //Also check for readOps of 0 to workaround possible JDK bug which may otherwise lead
-            // to a spin loop
+            //to a spin loop
             if ((readyOps & (SelectionKey.OP_READ | SelectionKey.OP_ACCEPT)) != 0 || readyOps == 0) {
-                // 这里是关键！！！
+                //这里是关键！！！
                 unsafe.read();
             }
         } catch (CancelledKeyException ignored) {